 Do You Need To Peel Tomatoes For Salsa?

 You do not have to peel tomatoes for salsa.
 In fact, I prefer you not peel them because it adds more texture and flavor to the salsa.
-Plus, peeling tomatoes is a hassle so be glad you don’t have to.
+Plus, peeling tomatoes is a hassle, so be glad you don’t have to.

-How to Store Salsa
+How to Store Homemade Salsa Safely and Keep It Fresh

-Is it Cheaper to Buy or Make Salsa?
+Is It Cheaper to Buy or Make Salsa?

 You’ll for sure save money by making your own salsa, especially if the vegetables are from your own garden.
 And homemade salsa is generally healthier than most of the sugary varieties you’ll find in stores.